Skip to Content

 Unlike the majority of members in the European Union who adopted the Euro, Poland has the Polish zloty.

-Groceries, going out to eat, public transportation are relatively cheap.
+Groceries, going out to eat, and public transportation are relatively cheap.
 The downside is the high cost of gas, so that’s why public transportation is mostly used.
 Clothing and consumer electronics are the same prices as anywhere else in the EU which, if you compare to salaries, makes them pretty pricy.

 Finding a Job in Poland

 You can naturally scroll through LinkedIn, but the biggest job sites are pracuj.pl and also Goldenline (Polish version of Linkedin).
-If you see an international company you might as well reach out directly or see their individual job offers.
+If you see an international company you might as well reach out directly or see their job offers.

 Many expats living in Poland tend to work as: